 While there’s no diet regimen you must follow, take care to be conscious that you’re focusing on vegetables and lean protein.
 Eat carbohydrates before your runs to keep you energized, and stay away from drinking too much alcohol (especially the night before a run).

 While running is typically considered a cardio exercise, you activate plenty of muscles that propel your body forward.
-The main muscle groups are your quads, hamstrings, glutes, and core.
+Therefore, strength training can help to improve your running performance.
+The main muscle groups used when running are your quads, hamstrings, glutes, and core.

 If you’re not a fan of the gym, there are plenty of bodyweight workouts you can do to build up the strength you need for running.